 Other things of note: considering it took nearly three years to renovate, I expected more than white walls with black lighting fixtures and booths.
 It’s nothing like Ruby Palace.
 Clean, but not standout at all.
 Most of the customers there were gray-haired.
 Maybe their taste-buds had faded…or maybe they were looking for the restaurant which used to occupy this location.
 Three tables sent orders back in the hour we were there.
 All cocktails on the drink menu were $10, even a glass of Sangria.
 My Sapporo beer was priced at $4.67 which is not bad.
 When I ordered it, the waitress needed to look at the menu because she had never heard of it before and didn’t know what I was saying.
 Overall, she was nice.
 Doing the best she could in the maelstrom.
 Kind of like a competent coach who has a team of scrubs at their disposal—you didn’t acquire the players, but you have to play the game anyway.

 Zhang’s gets a 1.5 out of 5 stars from me.
-Without a doubt, one of the worst dining experiences I’ve ever had in my life.
+Without a doubt, one of the worst dining experiences I’ve ever had in my life, and the worst overall in New Jersey.
 I don’t even have to think about that.
 Look through my list of restaurant reviews.
 I’d say 90% of them are positive—overly positive.
 There’s no light at the end of the tunnel here.
 No potential.
 Usually, a new restaurant has problems with service and timing.
 When you consider the owner here also has another restaurant in Wall, these things described tonight are inexcusable.
 The cooking is lackluster, the decor is drab, the menu is all over the place like a chicken who just got its head cut off.
 The managers were walking around apologizing so much that their pedometers could have gone into overload.
 No one appeared to know what they were doing.
 This is an experience a Hollywood screenwriter could not make up.
 Any restaurant that has both wonton soup and a tuna sandwich on the menu is not okay in my book.
 I’ll be shocked if this place does not close by the end of the year.